Meet Alex Caspero

 If you’re looking to throw something directly on the BBQ, these kabobs are completely grill-friendly.
 I love how easy they are to put together, consisting of corn, potatoes, and vegan sausage all coated in a Cajun sauce.
 They have a slight spice to them, combined with a nice tanginess for a summer’s day.

 You’ll need to slightly boil the cut corn and potatoes ahead of grilling.
 This helps to soften them and ensure they don’t dry out on the grill.
 I like to do this ahead of time, then place the half-boiled vegetables in the fridge until I’m ready to assemble and grill the kebobs.
-Since your grill is already on, this is a great recipe to pair with these Blistered Shishito Peppers.

 Nothing satisfies the taste buds quite like fresh fruit when it’s hot out.
 I like to serve a fresh fruit salsa as an appetizer prior to the BBQ.
 This mango salsa can be made spicy or mild to suit everyone’s preference.
 Since it only requires six ingredients and takes just minutes to make, it’s great for a quick assembly.